rangle/ngCourse2/handout/advanced-components/view_encapsulation.md

 - `Emulated` (default) - styles from main HTML propagate to the component.
 Styles defined in this component's `@Component` decorator are scoped to this component only.
 - `Native` - styles from main HTML do not propagate to the component.
 Styles defined in this component's `@Component` decorator are scoped to this component only.
 - `None` - styles from the component propagate back to the main HTML and therefore are visible to all components on the page.
+Be careful with apps that have `None` and `Native` components in the application.
+All components with `None` encapsulation will have their styles duplicated in all components with `Native` encapsulation.

  ```js
 @Component({